MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 -  A database can be shared by more than one tenant.
 Information about the tenants and their companies is stored in shared tables in the database (see figure 2).

-   This is a fundamental change to the concept of a tenant/tenant database in the separate schema model, particularly in a multitenant deployment.
-The tenant database is a container for one or more tenants, where each tenant is a unit of data in the tenant database (see figure 2).
+   This is a fundamental change to the concept of a tenant/tenant database compared with the separate schema model, particularly in a multitenant deployment.
+In separate schema, there is one tenant per database (the tenant database).
+In shared schema the tenant database is a container for one or more tenants, where each tenant is a unit of data in the tenant database (see figure 2).
 You can have multiple tenant databases on which you can mount tenants, delete tenants, move tenants to another tenant database, and more.
 -  In the database, companies share tables for storing business data.

     There is one set of business entity data tables for all companies and tenants in the database.
 For example, instead  of an Item table for each company, there is a single table that contains the data for all companies (see figure 3).